Michigan Porch

 South Haven's tall ship fought in the War of 1812

-On a summer afternoon you can stand on the Black River in South Haven and watch a square-rigged sailing ship slide out toward Lake Michigan, sails filling, looking like something that wandered in from two centuries ago.
-That’s Friends Good Will, the tall ship of the Michigan Maritime Museum, and she earns the costume — she’s a working replica of an 1810 Great Lakes merchant sloop, and the original had a genuinely dramatic life.
+On a summer afternoon you can stand on the Black River in South Haven.
+Watch, and a square-rigged sailing ship slides out toward Lake Michigan, sails filling.
+She looks like something that wandered in from two centuries ago.
+That’s Friends Good Will, the tall ship of the Michigan Maritime Museum.
+She earns the costume.
+She’s a working replica of an 1810 Great Lakes merchant sloop, and the original had a genuinely dramatic life.

-The first Friends Good Will was an ordinary cargo boat hauling goods around the lakes until the War of 1812 caught her up.
+The first Friends Good Will was an ordinary cargo boat.
+She hauled goods around the lakes until the War of 1812 caught her up.
 The British seized her, armed her, and put her into Royal Navy service.
-She fought under the British flag until September 1813, when Commodore Oliver Hazard Perry recaptured her at the Battle of Lake Erie — the fight that broke British control of the upper lakes.
+She fought under the British flag until September 1813.
+That’s when Commodore Oliver Hazard Perry recaptured her at the Battle of Lake Erie.
+It was the fight that broke British control of the upper lakes.
 Within the hour, Perry sent off the line every schoolchild used to memorize: “We have met the enemy and they are ours.”
 The sloop in his tally of captured ships was this one.
-She finished the war in American service, ferrying General William Henry Harrison’s troops across the lake for the invasion of Ontario.
+She finished the war in American service.
+She ferried General William Henry Harrison’s troops across the lake for the invasion of Ontario.

-The museum that keeps her sits right on the Black River near downtown, gathered around the working waterfront rather than a glass case.
-Friends Good Will is the flagship of a small fleet, and in the height of summer she sails daily from South Haven, taking passengers out for a turn under real canvas — you can crew her if you want to learn the ropes literally.
+The museum that keeps her sits right on the Black River near downtown.
+It’s gathered around the working waterfront rather than a glass case.
+Friends Good Will is the flagship of a small fleet.
+In the height of summer she sails daily from South Haven, taking passengers out for a turn under real canvas.
+You can crew her if you want to learn the ropes literally.

 It’s a fitting home.
-South Haven grew up as a Lake Michigan port, its river once thick with passenger launches running picnickers up to the parks.
-The maritime museum keeps that water-bound history alive, and the easiest way to feel it is from the deck of a ship that once changed sides in a war.
+South Haven grew up as a Lake Michigan port.
+Its river was once thick with passenger launches running picnickers up to the parks.
+The maritime museum keeps that water-bound history alive.
+The easiest way to feel it is from the deck of a ship that once changed sides in a war.

 Sources